 That’s when she got the idea for the “My Body Passport™,” a journal where people could record all of their pertinent medical information in the event of a crisis at home or on the road.

 Professional Organizer, Janet Taylor, hosts “Got Clutter?
-Get Organized” every Monday night at 8 pm on blog Talk Radio.
+Get Organized” on blog Talk Radio.

 Listen in to her show interviewing Dr. Wendy Coulson - Organizing your health records.